8th & Ocean: Cast

 Britt and twins Kelly and Sabrina were featured in Maxims Hottest Women of Reality TV.
 They have also appeared in spreads for Dillard's and in the 2006 film Deck the Halls.
 Britt can be seen in advertisements and on the walls of The Buckle stores.
 Kelly and Sabrina also starred together in a commercial for Acuvue contact lenses.
 Teddy can be seen in several Kohl's national print ads, as well as in New Found Glory's video "It's Not Your Fault" alongside Heide.
 Briana is a catalog model for Bebe and has been featured in JCPenney commercials.

 Talesha is an aspiring singer, who has recorded her debut CD, Talesha's, a collection of R&B and hip-hop songs.
-Tracie Wright was a contestant in the RAW Diva Search 2004.
-She was the 5th diva eliminated after losing to current TNA Knockout and Former WWE Diva, Christy Hemme.
-Vinci is a contestant on VH1's ¡Viva Hollywood!.
+Tracie Wright was a contestant in the 2004 RAW Diva Search.
+She was the 5th contestant eliminated after losing to former TNA Knockout and WWE Diva, Christy Hemme.
+Vinci was a contestant on VH1's ¡Viva Hollywood!.